ClaudiaYao/gaze3d-fork/README.md

 4. Update the arrow line color: deep red at the extreme "looking straight out at the viewer" end, yellow at the boundary (gaze parallel to the paper plane, z≈0), and blue at the extreme "looking straight into the paper/scene" end.

-# Usage: The usage is the same as in the original Gaze3D repository.
+# Usage: The usage is the same as the original Gaze3D repository

 1. First, we need to clone the repository